wallemang98/exploremhg/README.md

 ### resources/
 ---
-resources contain different views, organized by functionality.
+resources contain different views, organized by purpose.
 Views are what the user sees.
 Albums/ contains CRUD operations and photos display.
 This is true with pages & photos. inc/ includes various parts that are reused over the site.
 Most importantly look at photo_layout.blade.php & album_layout.blade.php, you can see the algorithm I came up with to display albums and photos